 It is recommended that all pregnant women drink 8 to 10 large glasses of water daily, totaling 64 to 80 ounces.
 Women expecting multiples should drink at least this amount because of the extra demands placed on your system by the needs of multiple growing babies.
 Staying hydrated also helps to prevent urinary tract infections, constipation and hemorrhoids, and may keep you comfortably cool and minimize swelling as the water flushes sodium from your system.

 Women facing multiple pregnancy will appreciate the helpful tips offered by the nurses at high-risk obstetrics (also called maternal-fetal medicine) practices.
-This is especially true in a practice that see a high volume of multiples pregnancies, as we do at the Multiples Clinic at Brigham and Women’s Hospital, where we are accustomed to answering every question you might have.
+This is especially true in a practice that see a high volume of multiples pregnancies, as we do at the Center for Multiples at Brigham and Women’s Hospital, where we are accustomed to answering every question you might have.

 At Brigham and Women’s Hospital, where 200 or so women give birth to multiples each year, delivery of multiple babies occurs in an operating room.
 This is in case a Cesarean section is needed – but with our experienced team, surgical birth is not always needed for twins.
 The mode of delivery will depend on the babies’ position, estimated weight, gestational age and any risks specific to that mother.
 Our experienced maternal-fetal medicine specialists are skilled in vaginal delivery for twin births when it is a safe option.
-For triplets and higher order multiples, Cesarean delivery is almost always the case.
+For triplets and high-order multiples, Cesarean delivery is almost always the case.

 An operating room also allows more space to accommodate multiple babies and the many care teams involved.
 At Brigham and Women’s Hospital, each multiple birth is attended by: